LumaEmu/ML.Course_Notes/README.md

 # ML.Course_Notes
-Ng course notes and reflections written in Python.
+Ng course notes and reflections re-written from MATLAB to Python.